webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/One-Hand-on-the-Wheel.md

   - Ability/Tier/Low
   - Ability/Pool/Intellect
   - Ability/Categories/Magic/Modern
-title: One Hand on the Wheel
-collection: Abilities
-kind: Compendium
 ---

 ## One Hand on the Wheel
 >**Enabler**
 As an action, you can cast a one-action spell and attempt a driving task.
 Enabler.